↑

 As far as I’m concerned, anything at all from Dave Ramsey needs to be a part of your budgeting reading.

-Dave Ramsey also has an amazing podcast that will whip your finances into shape and get you really pumped while doing it!
+Dave Ramsey also has a podcast that will whip your finances into shape and get you really pumped while doing it!

 His plan for getting your finances in order will be one that you will read over and over again.
 Even if you’ve always felt like you’re just no good at money or budgeting, you’ll learn the baby steps that you need to take to get control of your money.